jaccomoc/jactl-vertx/docs/README.md

 # Example Application

-In the `tests` jar is an example application showing how to ingrate a simple Vert.x based web server with Jactl scripting.
+In the `tests` jar is an example application showing how to integrate a simple Vert.x based web server with Jactl scripting.

 The server listens for JSON requests and looks for the URI portion of the URL to work out what script to